 \end{itemize}

-For better readability, we defer some of the more technical parts to the appendix of the paper: all proofs appear in Appendix~\ref{app:proofs}, more implementation details in Appendix~\ref{app:alg_details}, and a discussion on related work in Section~\ref{sec:related}.

-The strength of tangles is not that they outperform all other algorithms, this would be quite unrealistic.
-Rather, we are intrigued by how flexible and how generic the tangle approach turns out to be, while at the same time producing results that are comparable to many state of the art algorithms in many domains.
+The strength of tangles is not that they outperform all other algorithms; this would be pretty unrealistic.
+Instead, we are intrigued by how flexible and how generic the tangle approach turns out to be, while at the same time producing results that are comparable to many state-of-the-art algorithms in many domains.
 All in all, we consider this paper as a proof of concept for a completely new approach to data clustering.
-We outline use cases and provide theoretical guarantees, but clearly more work is needed to explore the full potential of tangles.